bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 The table has been created.
 The next time you want to set up a database environment for this project, just run `composer setup`.

-For more information about writing migration classes, see [Phix Manual: Writing Migrations](https://book.cakephp.org/3.0/ja/phinx/migrations.html).
+For more information about writing migration classes, see [Phinx Manual: Writing Migrations](https://book.cakephp.org/3.0/ja/phinx/migrations.html).

 ## Module